The Sound of Silence?

 How is it that the most intelligent and creative species on this planet has also become the most dangerous?

 This is the tragedy that has befallen us.
-A species with such unprecedented capacities, and the potential to be something truly magnificent, may be about to blow it.
+A species with such unprecedented capacities may be about to blow it.

 Many have tried to identify when we fell from grace.
 Some see it in the European Enlightenment of the eighteenth century, when human activities took precedence over nature.
 Others trace it back to the Industrial Revolution, which triggered a burgeoning consumption of natural resources, with its consequent pollution.
 Some put the blame on the oppression of indigenous cultures by colonialism.
 Or the legalization of usury and the charging of interest, leading to economies wedded to continual growth.
 Some see it in the movement away from the land to living in cities.
 Others in the patriarchal takeover of our culture.
 Or the loss of our indigenous myths and initiation rites.
 Others trace it back to the Agricultural Revolution, when we moved from a hunter-gatherer lifestyle, based on coexistence with nature, to one in which the world was ours to control and exploit.
 While some argue that the root of the problem goes back even further, to hunting itself.